 Moorlands Biodynamic Lamb delivers half or whole lambs approximately once a month for you to collect from Eveleigh.

-Feather and Bone – now delivering pasture-raised and artisan produce from ethical, humane farms.
-Feather and Bone is not budget shopping, but the quality is outstanding, and it’s as good for the planet as is possible.
+Now delivering pasture-raised and artisan produce from ethical, humane farms, Feather and Bone is not budget shopping, but the quality is outstanding, and it’s as good for the planet as is possible.

 No matter your poison you can get it delivered right to your door.